-Growing up on the shores of Lake Macquarie, Australia, it was inevitable in this environment that Menzies life would revolve around the water.
-And so, from a young age, his love for sailing began.
+Growing up on the shores of Lake Macquarie, Australia, it was inevitable that Menzies’ life would revolve around the water, and his love of sailing began at a young age.

 Menzies progressed to the larger 470 Olympic class where, under the guidance of ‘medal maker’ Victor Kovalenko, he gained valuable knowledge of what it’s takes to be the best in the world, training with likes of 2008 Olympic gold medallists Nathan Wilmot and Malcolm Page.